Long time behavior of killed Feynman-Kac semigroups with singular Schr{\"o}dinger potentials: Proof of the main results

 \textbf{Step 3a.} In this step, we deal with the first term in the r.h.s. of \eqref{eq.=1}.
 Let $K$ be a compact subset of $\mathscr R^d_0$.
-Using the strong Markov property of the process $(X_t,t\ge 0)$, for all $x\in \mathscr R^d_0$:
+Using Hölder's inequality and the strong Markov property of the process $(X_t,t\ge 0)$, for all $x\in \mathscr R^d_0$:

 In addition, we have for all $x\in \mathscr R^d_0$,

 Let us now prove that

 First of all, note that by \eqref{eq.Cc} and Proposition~\ref{pr.c2}, the mapping